-Magic Bullet PhotoLooks 1.1 review
+Magic Bullet PhotoLooks 1.1 full review

 We love Photoshop, but lately, it feels like Adobe does more bolting on of features, than improving what’s already there.
 That’s why Magic Bullet PhotoLooks is such a breath of fresh air.
 It improves on core Photoshop image functions with an interface approach that’s entirely modern.

 With PhotoLooks, you get two packages in one, a standalone program and a Photoshop plug-in.
 Developer Red Giant claims the standalone version is faster, but we didn’t see much difference between the two and having the tools within Photoshop is a distinct advantage.